Worth Your Love

 Worth Your Love is the eighth studio album by Australian country music singer Sara Storer.
 It was announced on 27 May 2025 and scheduled for release on 27 June 2025.

 The album will be supported by an Australian tour from July through November 2025.

 The title track features Sara's niece Sammy.

+At the 2026 Country Music Awards of Australia, the album was nominated for Album of the Year and Contemporary Country Album of the Year.